rapidfish/personnummer/README.md

 ## Features

-- Automatic validation of checksum, directly when parsing, of strings with Personnummer
+- Automatic checksum validation when parsing a personnummer string.

+- Automatically detects if Personnummer or Samordningsnummer when parsing an input string.

+- Input strings for any one same Person- or Samordningsnummer, can be sent to the parser in four different valid permutations. e.g when parsing these personnummer strings of the "same" personnummer, it produces the same resulting Personnummer object.
+  		1) Personnummer.parse("1212121212");
+  		2) Personnummer.parse("121212-1212");
+  		3) Personnummer.parse("191212121212");
+  		4) Personnummer.parse("19121212-1212");

 - Produces an Optional<Personnummer> when parsing.
-If not valid it becomes an empty Optional
+If an input string is not valid, it becomes an empty Optional

 - toString() can be used as default output after parsing, but there is also four other methods to represent it